sergiitk/grfc-proposal/A106-xds-unified-matcher-and-cel.md

 -   **Increased Complexity**: The system is powerful but also complex.
 The matcher API involves nested structures, different evaluation flows (`MatcherList` vs. `MatcherTree`), and nuanced behaviors like `keep_matching`.
-Configuring and debugging this can be more challenging than simpler matching schemes.
+Debugging this can be more challenging than simpler matching schemes.
 -   **Restricted CEL Functionality**: To ensure safety and performance, the implementation explicitly disables certain CEL features, such as comprehensions (`exists()`, `all()`).
 This is a direct trade-off of power for safety, meaning not all standard CEL capabilities are available.
 -   **Performance Overhead**: Evaluating CEL expressions for every request introduces computational overhead.
 While designed to be fast, it will be slower than simple, hard-coded logic or basic string comparisons.
-The proposal acknowledges this by recommending performance-conscious implementation details like on-demand variable resolution.

 ## Implementation